‘The waters move you’

 When I came of age in the late ’90s and early 2000s, identity politics wasn’t discussed in the urgent terms it’s discussed nowadays.
 The internet was still relatively new and social media was in its infancy.

-I felt self-conscious about being Vietnamese in Australia and about being Việt Kiều, but I didn’t actively seek out other writers to gfrom the Vietnamese diaspora until I was well into my 20s.
+I felt self-conscious about being Vietnamese in Australia and about being Việt Kiều, but I didn’t actively seek out other writers from the Vietnamese diaspora until I was in my 20s.
 The first such writer I ever met was back in 2005 when Vietnamese-American writer Andrew Lam came out to Sydney and spoke at a writing event in Liverpool at the Casula Powerhouse.

 As a student of history I found it enjoyable to revisit his sage thoughts from over a decade ago and particularly appreciated how he situates the Vietnamese experience within a global context, which is exactly how I’ve come to think as well.